MEXT Scholarship: Embassy Recommendation

-It may take a month or so to determine the results of your application.
-There will be no interim notifications of your application status.
-As soon as your application results are available, the Ritsumeikan University International Center will inform you by email.
-At the latest, we will strive to provide results to all applicants by the September 29, 2021 deadline established by MEXT.
+There will be no interim notification of your application status.
+Whenever and as soon as your application results are finalized, you will be notified by email, with a Provisional Letter of Acceptance attached if you were successful.
+We will strive to provide results to all applicants by the deadline established by MEXT.

 Applicants who decide to withdraw their application to Ritsumeikan University before receiving their notification of results should contact the Ritsumeikan University International Center immediately at: firstname.lastname@example.org.

 All inquiries about admission to Ritsumeikan University under the Embassy Recommendation Japanese Government (Monbukagakusho: MEXT) Scholarship should be sent to the Ritsumeikan University International Center.